His daughter was killed on set. He hopes the Alec Baldwin charges will spur change

 According to affidavits, Baldwin was discussing a gunfight sequence with crew members when he unholstered the weapon and raised it in the direction of a camera, where director Joel Souza and cinematographer Hutchins were standing.

-The gun went off, and a single bullet struck Souza in the shoulder before fatally striking Hutchins in the chest.
+The gun went off, and a single bullet struck Hutchins in the chest before passing through her body and hitting Souza in the clavicle.

 From what he’s read in FBI reports and in the media, it seemed obvious to Mr Jones that safety protocols were not being followed, just as had happened on Midnight Rider.